 Static routes can be specified on the Static Routes configuration page.
 A static route provide fixed routing path through the network.
 It is manually configured on the router and must be updated if the network topology was changed recently.
 Static routes are private routers unless they are redistributed by a routing protocol.
-Static routes configuration form is shown on Figure 30.
+There are two forms, one for IPv4 and the second for IPv6 configuration.
+Static routes configuration form for IPv4 is shown on Figure 31.

-Figure 30: Static Routes Configuration
+Figure 31: Static Routes Configuration